Elevation and Material symbols in Sketch

 Use 3 or more layer types, of same artboard size but different radius properties, such as, 00 pt, 04 pt, 100 pt to create various shape instances.
 We also put Border and Fill properties folders to stay nested above the elevation symbol, and form a background and a contour color.

-To make this symbol really neat you can use a combined shape to form the Border (which will still have a Fill color override).
+To make this symbol neat, you can use a combined shape to form the Border (which will still have a Fill color override).
 And don’t forget to snap the inner container to pin to all edges on resizing.

 This approach will not only grant a more consistent Color usage through the document but also will save your library from the unnecessary color symbol duplication. 👌